sferna10/Employee-Tracker-Database/README.md

 ## Description

-A very and useful command-line database  designed for company' tracking and manage of personel.
+A very easy and useful command-line database  designed for company's tracking and management of personel.

 ## Table of Contents